HybridDog/simple_robots/README.md

 >        If not everything was transferred(for any reason,
 >        including there being no storage),
 >        then goto a line number. (no argument=shutdown)
+#AUTHORS
+Expand this if you contribute!
+Authors are:
+>gamemanj on GitHub,for original mod.
+>HybridDog on GitHub,for adding place/dig sounds.
 #FAQ
 Q.I can't program the robots!
 A.Well,I can't help you with this.The guide above describes every command in detail,